set-soft/sd_webui_rx5500/README.md

 and similar boards (i.e. RX5600XT, RX5700XT).

 The main features of these docker images are:
-- Ready to be used with RX5500XT (all needed options and compatible tools)
+- Ready to be used with RX5500XT (all needed options and compatible tools).
-- Small size, when compared to other options (2.5 GB compressed image, 10.5 GB uncompressed, for the soft)
+- Small size, when compared to other options (2.5 GB compressed image, 10.5 GB uncompressed, for the soft).
-- No need to mess your base OS (no need to install stuff on your base system)
+- No need to mess your base OS (no need to install stuff on your base system).
-- Already created, one download and all the software is installed
+- Already created, one download and all the software is installed.

 Some remarks to avoid confusion:
 - For Linux systems, not for Windows
-- For AMD GPUs, not for NVidia
+- For AMD GPUs, not for NVidia.
-- All software included, not the data files, they will be downloaded by the software You'll need not less than 5 GiB of extra disk space.
+- All software included, not the data files, they will be downloaded by the software.
+  You'll need not less than 5 GiB of extra disk space.
-- Default config is for boards eith 8 GB of memory.
-Can run on 4 GB
+- Default config is for boards with 8 GB of memory.
+Can run on 4 GB.
-- This is an image generator using AI networks, not a text generator
+- This is an image generator using AI networks, not a text generator.
-- Check how old is this README.md file, things change very fast in this field, if the file is old be careful, may contain inaccurate content
+- Check how old is this README.md file, things change very fast in this field, if the file is old be careful, may contain inaccurate content.

 ## Pre requisites

 - A machine with an AMD Radeon GPU board, ideally RX5500XT.
   This board was released in 2019, forget about using anything older than RX470 (2016).
 - At least 4 GB of VRAM (Video RAM)
-- I'm not sure about how much system memory, I used 16 GB RAM and you'll need some swap
+- I'm not sure about how much system memory, I used 16 GB RAM and you'll need some swap.
 - A modern Linux kernel with the *amdgpu* driver.
   I used a 5.10.178 kernel from Debian 11.
   You can install an updated *amdgpu* driver, I tried with 5.18.2.22.40-1504718.20.04, but couldn't find any difference.
   To check if the driver is working run *ls -la /dev/kfd* you should see device owned by *root* for the *render* group
-- Docker engine, otherwise [install](https://docs.docker.com/engine/install/) it
+- Docker engine, otherwise [install](https://docs.docker.com/engine/install/) it.
 - Your Linux user must be in the *video* and *render* groups.
-Run the *groups* command to verify it
+Run the *groups* command to verify it.

 ## Quick instructions